+44 (0) 121 582 0192 [email protected]

 2. The Evolving Legal Landscape: EU, UK, and USA

 The regulatory environment for AI is becoming increasingly stringent.
-The European Union’s Artificial Intelligence Act, the United Kingdom’s National AI Strategy, and the United States’ AI initiatives all aim to address the ethical challenges posed by AI, including privacy concerns.
+The European Union’s Artificial Intelligence Act, the United Kingdom’s National AI Strategy, and the United States’ AI initiatives all aim to address the ethical challenges posed by generative artificial intelligence systems, including privacy concerns.
 These laws focus on transparency, accountability, and the safeguarding of personal data.

 3. Privacy by Design: A Proactive Approach